 You will put the value in a group footer band, but the band is embedded within the detail report.
 So it's important to pay attention to what is selected when you add bands or change property values.

-2. From the Field List, drag the Balance field from the Customer table into the group footer you created above.
+3. From the Field List, drag the Balance field from the Customer table into the group footer you created above.
 Position it so it's underneath the amount column.
+(Make sure you drag it from the correct table!
+The Customer.Invoice table may still be expanded.)

-3. Go back to the properties, and select the Customer.Balance field.
-Change its Text Format string to a currency format.
+4. Select the Customer.Balance field and change its Text Format string to a currency format.

-4. Change the Customer.Balance field's Text Alignment to Top Right.
+5. Change the Customer.Balance field's Text Alignment to Top Right

 In the next article, you will learn about calculated fields.